XiaoqingDai/XiaoqingDai.github.io/index.md

 ---

-### ODs are interesting.
+### Travel demand analysis.
+The chord map shows ODs in a metro network in Zhengzhou and give some concept on the composition of trips among all metro stations.

 <div class="main-container" id="main" style="width:500px;height:440px"> <iframe src="https://xiaoqingdai.github.io/javascript1/ODchord.html" width="100%" scrolling="no"  frameborder="0" height="100%" frameborder="0"></iframe> </div>

-Figure.
-A chord map of ODs in a metro network.

 <hr>